khalid-hussain/shaheen/chap8.md

 his lance into the chest of a horseman who had approached for a duel.
 The Christian horseman fell off his horse but at the same time Naeem's head lowered in a state of becoming unconscious.
 Badr dashed his horse towards the tents of the wounded.
-A few young men took Naeem Bin Ridwan inside after taking him off the horse.
+A few young men took Naeem bin Ridwan inside after taking him off the horse.

 Badr bin Mughira jumped off his horse and entered the tent.
-Bashir Bin Hassan was busy dressing the injured but he immediately turned his attention towards Naeem.
+Bashir bin Hassan was busy dressing the injured but he immediately turned his attention towards Naeem.

 Badr said, "Bashir, try to save him."

-After examining his pulse Bashir Bin Hassan quickly opened his armor and after reexamining his pulse, looked towards Badr and shook his head.
+After examining his pulse Bashir bin Hassan quickly opened his armor and after reexamining his pulse, looked towards Badr and shook his head.

 Badr said in a chocked voice, "Can't you do something?"